engeljh/vim-latexfmt/README.md

 -------------------------

-LaTeXFmt is a vim package for formatting paragraphs and other text selections in LaTeX files.
+LaTeXFmt is a vim plugin for formatting paragraphs and other text selections in LaTeX files.
 It allows fine-grained control over lines containing keywords, commands, and environments.
 Here's an example: